-Transmitted warnings of current air pollution events occur via the ICAPCD website, mobile application, ICAPCD sponsored e-mails or texts.
+Transmitted warnings of current air pollution events occur via the all the managed media outlets by the ICAPCD.
 The released notifications reach not only the public but reach media such as the local radio stations and the Imperial Valley Press.
 Although the ICAPCD encourages the publication of the information as a "Public Service Announcement", these publications occur as a single notice once a day.

 The pollutants that drive the notifications seasonally are Ozone, during the summer months June through September, PM2.5 during the winter months, December through February and PM10 throughout the year as west winds blow, winter, spring and fall storms pass, and during the monsoonal period June through September.
 Preceding the natural events are wind and dust advisories while during the event, similar posted notifications advice the public of the potential for elevated concentrations at or above Unhealthy Levels for Sensitive Groups.
 The notices provide meteorological and concentration information with recommendations to the public about how to reduce exposure.
 An example of the issued alert by the ICAPCD when the AQI level for Unhealthy for Sensitive Groups reads: